dsgagnier/loop_investigation/ReadMe.txt

+The primary purpose of this program is to determine the local Whitehead graphs of train track maps.
+The program is built to accept train track maps as compositions of folds, and allows for reapplying sequences of folds with permutations on the edge names.

 Throughout this program, a switch of case indicates a reversal of orientation.
 Example: 'A' is the edge 'a' traversed in reverse.